 Research @ Texas A&M has produced a video telling the story behind our video.
 Enjoy!

 FIRST AID KIT FOR SEA TURTLES!

 Coming across injured sea turtles in our line of work is very common.
-So after talking to my university veterinarian about the incident we have come up with the idea to develop a first-aid kit for sea turtles together with a guide-book and a training, which researchers can take with them into the field, when they are working on studies with sea turtles in remote areas.
-The first aid kit would be for cases like ours where a sea turtle is found with injuries or foreign objects attached to them, such as fishing hooks or fishing line or -as in in our case - a straw, and medical attention is unavailable or too far away.
+So after talking to my university veterinarian about the incident, we have come up with the idea to develop a first-aid kit for sea turtles together with a guide-book and a training, which researchers can take with them into the field when they are working on studies with sea turtles in remote areas.
+The first aid kit would be for cases like ours where a sea turtle is found with injuries or foreign objects attached to them, such as fishing hooks or fishing line or -as in our case - a straw, and medical attention is unavailable or too far away.
 I will use money from this GoFundMe campaign to develop the first-aid kit together with our vet.